-Another don’t is getting carried away with the presentation.
-A simple ribbon tied to the neck of the bottle is appropriate for most occasions.
+- Don’t overdo your wrapping or overheat the wine: A simple ribbon tied to the neck of the bottle is appropriate for most occasions.
 Wrapping paper and gift boxes can destroy a good wine if they cause the bottle to heat up.
-While this isn’t a concern with inexpensive wines, the last thing you want to do with a bottle of Beaucastel is keep it in a gift box in a hot corner of the room for two hours before you hand it to your friend.
+While this isn’t a concern with inexpensive wines, the last thing you want to do with a bottle of Château de Beaucastel is keep it in a gift box in a hot corner of the room for two hours before you hand it to your friend.
 Instead, place the wine in a portable cooler to keep it at a stable temperature, especially if it’s a bottle that you want your friend to cellar.

 Your Best Wine Gift Options

 So, what wines should you give?
 In the end, it depends who’ll be receiving the bottle.

 California cult wines like Colgin can be great gifts for collectors to round out their cellar with solid investments.
 Even for wine novices, a good Napa Valley Cabernet Sauvignon can be a great introduction to collecting.

 Champagne and sparkling wine are consistent hits at parties, but for special occasions and close friends, you will want to splurge on one of the big Champagne houses, like Moët & Chandon or Krug.
 For a celebratory gift that’s more casual, Prosecco and Cava are fun and light alternatives to vintage Champagne.